defiant00/dnd/README.md

 ### Players

-* Anno Leafwalker the halfling rogue
+* Anno Quickdream the halfling rogue
 * Sylvester the tabaxi bard
   * flute = ocarina
   * need a few sibling names from their backstory